 Medically speaking, they require no treatment, only a cosmetic camouflage if you feel like concealing them.

+Some of those with freckles will want to know how to fade freckles or how to remove freckles, or how to get rid of freckles on faces.
 Wish to lighten them at home?
 Look for topical applications containing hydroquinone or kojic acid.
 Retinoids can also be used in conjunction with these creams.
 Both these, applied regularly over a period of months, can lighten freckles.

 If that doesn’t work, there are a variety of solutions and technologies which, in expert hands, can help fix those freckles.
 The dermatologist would make a recommendation after analysing your skin type, the extent of damage, and other skin issues that are unique to your individual case.

-Your dermatologist could administer mild chemical peels using alpha hydroxy acids (AHA) or trichloracetic acid (TCA), or deeper peels such as the Jessner peel, depending on the extent of discolouration.
+Your dermatologist could administer mild chemical peels using alpha hydroxy acids (AHA) or trichloracetic acid (TCA) or deeper peels such as the Jessner peel, depending on the extent of discolouration.

-You may also be recommended a skin resurfacing treatment using ablative lasers, which remove the outer layers of skin by delivering an intense wave length of light, such as the CO2 Laser or Erbium Laser.
+You may also be recommended a skin resurfacing treatment using ablative lasers, which remove the outer layers of skin by delivering an intense wavelength of light, such as the CO2 Laser or Erbium Laser.

-By Dr. Vandana, Dermatologist
+Medically Reviewed By Dr. Vandana, Dermatologist